plumed/plumed.github.io/download.md

 How to dowload PLUMED
 -----------------------------
 PLUMED is free and licensed under the [Lesser GNU General Public License](http://www.gnu.org/licenses/lgpl-3.0.en.html).
+The latest releases can be downloaded here:

+* PLUMED v2.5.1 <!-- Place this tag where you want the button to render. -->
+<a class="github-button" href="https://github.com/ntkme/github-buttons/archive/master.zip" data-icon="octicon-cloud-download" aria-label="Download ntkme/github-buttons on GitHub">Download</a>

+* PLUMED v2.4.5 <!-- Place this tag where you want the button to render. -->
+<a class="github-button" href="https://github.com/ntkme/github-buttons/archive/master.zip" data-icon="octicon-cloud-download" aria-label="Download ntkme/github-buttons on GitHub">Download</a>

+* PLUMED v2.3.8 <!-- Place this tag where you want the button to render. -->
+<a class="github-button" href="https://github.com/ntkme/github-buttons/archive/master.zip" data-icon="octicon-cloud-download" aria-label="Download ntkme/github-buttons on GitHub">Download</a>

 The development version is hosted on a public [GitHub](http://github.com/plumed/plumed2) repository.
-The latest releases can be downloaded here:

 Previous releases can be found [here](https://drive.google.com/drive/folders/0BwSy_pKU_ogWZnNGSjQ1V203bWM).